alphasights/ember-calendar/README.md

 @import 'addons/ember-calendar/main';
 ```

-Bear in mind that the default styles requires `ember-cli-paint`.
+Bear in mind that the default styles require `ember-cli-paint`.
 To install it, run:

 `ember install ember-cli-paint`